rsundqvist/id-translation/docs/documentation/translation-primer.rst

 Translation primer
 ==================
-The main entry point for translation tasks is the :class:`id_translation.Translator` class.
-Translation relies heavily on the :ref:`mapping <mapping-primer>` package suite.

 This document will be dedicated to a toy example -- translating a `"Bite report"` from a misfortunate petting zoo -- in order to demonstrate some key concepts.
 Each new component will be presented in the order in which they are used during normal operation.